Definition

 - Investigations: Positive hydrogen breath test or lactose intolerance test; normal small bowel biopsy.

-Inflammatory Bowel Disease (IBD):
+Inflammatory Bowel Disease (IBD)

-- Symptoms: Chronic Diarrhoea, abdominal pain, and weight loss.
+- Symptoms: Chronic diarrhoea, abdominal pain, and weight loss.

 - Investigations: Endoscopy reveals segmental involvement; histology shows transmural inflammation (Crohn’s) or mucosal inflammation (ulcerative colitis); negative coeliac serology.

-Microscopic Colitis:
+Microscopic Colitis

-- Symptoms: Chronic watery Diarrhoea, often nocturnal.
+- Symptoms: Chronic watery diarrhoea, often nocturnal.

 - Investigations: Colonoscopic biopsy shows lymphocytic or collagenous inflammation.

-Chronic Pancreatitis:
+Chronic Pancreatitis

-- Symptoms: Steatorrhea, abdominal pain, and diabetes.
+- Symptoms: Steatorrhoea, abdominal pain, and diabetes.

-Non-Coeliac Gluten Sensitivity (NCGS):
+Non-Coeliac Gluten Sensitivity (NCGS)

 - Symptoms: Similar to coeliac disease but without serological or histological abnormalities.